cliffordEmmanuel/bigspark-take-home/README.md

 ### TODO and current limitations

 - The airflow job was designed to be triggered manually.
-- This design was highly tailored to having all the batched data present in the source folder, and may not generalized well when new batches are added.
+- This design was highly tailored to having all the batched data present in the source folder, and may not generalized efficiently when new batches are added.
     - However some checks were implemented to ensure that:
         - if the database has no tables created the first batch is carried out as a full load, with the required columns created for each load strategy created as well.